Scandinavian Airlines flight delays and cancellations

 Scandinavian Airlines or SAS as it is sometimes called is the National airline of Sweden, Norway, and Denmark.
 While the airline is not prone to delays, it has had a fairly worrisome cancellation rate.

-- According to EU law you may be entitled to as much as €600 compensation
+• According to EU law up to €600 Compensation

-- When the flight was postponed at least 3 hours, overbooked or cancelled
+• When the flight was delayed at least 3 hours, cancelled or overbooked

-- Insist on your basic amenities and services at the airport
+• Insist on your basic benefits and services at the airport.

 Under what conditions is your flight delay with SAS eligible for compensation?

-- Flight delay: If your SAS flight arrived at your destination more than 3 hours after ETA.
+• Flight delay: If your SAS flight arrives at your destination more than 3 hours later than expected.

-- Flight Cancellation: if you were not informed of cancellation or informed less than 14 days before departure.
+• Flight Cancellation: if you were not informed of the cancellation or informed less than 14 days before departure.

 Don’t take any excuses!

-- Meal vouchers or accommodation (in the case of an overnight delay) does not suffice for compensation.
+• Meal vouchers or accommodation (in the case of an overnight delay) do not suffice for compensation.

-- All flight packages are covered by this regulation and only the person on the passenger manifest and who have suffered the delay, irrespective of who paid for the ticket, will receive compensation for the disturbance.
+• All flight packages are covered by this regulation and only the person on the passenger manifest and who has suffered the delay, irrespective of who paid for the ticket, will receive compensation for the disturbance.

-- Your claims are valid up to 6 years retrospectively.
+• Your claims are valid up to 6 years in the past.

-Find below an outline of SAS flight delay compensation you are entitled to, based on the distance of your intended flight:
+Here is an overview of which compensation you’ll be entitled to, based on the circumstances of your delay:

-- Long distance flight delays – Over 3500km – Passengers are due €600 SAS compensation
+• Long distance flight delays – Over 3500km – Passengers are due €600 compensation from SAS.

 Delay, cancellation, overbooking or missed connection flight?
 You are entitled to: